reimagined/resolve/docs/basics/read-side.md

 # View Model Specifics
 **View Models** are a special kind of Read Models.
-They are queried by aggregate ID and and can automatically provide updates to the client Redux state.
+They are queried by aggregate ID and and can automatically provide updates to Redux state on the client.
 View Models are defined in a special isomorphic format so their code can also be used on the client side to provide reducer logic.

 Use View Models in the following scenarios:

 * To create aggregate-centric views.
 Such views request relatively portions of data based on aggregate IDs.
 * To create reactive components, whose state is kept up-to date on the client.

 A View Model's projection function takes a state and an event object, and returns an updated state.
-A projection function runs for every event with the specified aggregate ID from the beginning of the history on every request so it important to keep View Models small.
-You can also optimize system resource consumption by storing snapshots of the View Model state.
+A projection function runs for every event with the specified aggregate ID from the beginning of the history on every request so it is important to keep View Models small.
+You can also store snapshots of the View Model state to optimize system resource consumption.

 The code sample below demonstrate a typical View Model projection function:
 ``` js